CyberGh0st-droid/C-ASCII-Art-Text/README.md

 keep in mind that if the total lenght of a line of the resulting ascii art for an input string is longer than the line of the console text wrapping will occur and the output won't look as intended

+READ THE CODE BEFORE COMPILING AND USING.
+I WILL NOT BE HELD LIABLE FOR ANY INCONVENIENCE OR DAMAGES CAUSED BY THE USE OF THIS LIBRARY